josmar-crwdstffng/angular/aio/content/guide/component/component-use-style.md

 </code-example>

 Use the `--style` flag to specify the type of external styles file.
-The following command specifies a CSS style type to create an empty styles file that uses the CSS style type and add the file path to the `styleUrls` metadata.
+The following command specifies a CSS style type to create an empty styles file that uses the CSS style type and add the relative path to the `styleUrls` metadata.

 <code-example format="shell" header="ng generate component command: Add empty inline CSS styles file" language="shell">